LOS ANGELES -- "Snow White & the Huntsman" turned out to be a fairer box-office beauty than Hollywood anticipated.

-"Mirror Mirror" was a fairy-tale comedy that appealed mainly
+"Mirror Mirror" was a fairy-tale comedy that appealed mainly to female crowds.

 Despite strong revenues for the top-three movies, domestic business was down for the third-straight weekend compared to last summer.
 Receipts totaled $142 million, off 11 percent compared to the same weekend a year ago, when "X-Men: First Class" led with $55.1 million, according to box-office tracker Hollywood.com.

 Overall revenues are running neck-and-neck with the summer season of 2011, when Hollywood took in record cash between the first weekend of May and Labor Day.
 Box-office analysts had expected this summer to hurtle beyond that record, but so far, only a handful of films have paid off.